Inguinal canal: Structure

 A first-order approximation is to visualize each canal as a cylinder.

 Walls

 To help define the boundaries, these canals are often further approximated as boxes with six sides.
 Not including the two rings, the remaining four sides are usually called the "anterior wall", "inferior wall ("floor")", "superior wall ("roof")", and "posterior wall".
 These consist of the following:

 Deep inguinal ring

-The deep inguinal ring (internal or deep abdominal ring, abdominal inguinal ring, internal inguinal ring) is the entrance to the inguinal canal.
+The deep inguinal ring (internal or deep abdominal ring, abdominal inguinal ring, internal inguinal ring, annulus abdominalis) is the entrance to the inguinal canal.